Worldwide Guide to Women in Leadership

 1881-91 Owner Emma Forsayth of Takuu (Mortlock) Island (Papua New Guinea)

-Known as Queen Emma, she was of American and Samoan parentage, which settled in the Duke of York Islands in 1879 and founded a widespread trading "empire".
+Togeher with her first husband, James Forsayth, she settled in the Duke of York Islands in 1879 and founded a widespread trading "empire".
 She bought the Takuu islands the islands from the chief of the Mortlocks, for four axes and 10 lb of tobacco.
 Her brother-in-law, R.H.
 R. Parkinson, helped establish commercial coconut growing.
 Both Parkinson, and ethnographer Churchill who visited briefly in 1884, remarked on the many abandoned house sites there and on the number of 14-meter canoes, similarly abandoned and fallen into decay for lack of men to handle them.
 Emma's brother, William Coe, became the first resident trader on the atoll.
 He moved on to another of her stations after several years.
 In 1891 she gave the islands, as a wedding gift to one of her sisters and her husband, Joseph Highly.
+She was daghter of Jonas Myndersse Coe, a US Commercial Representative to American Samoa and Joana Talelatale, a Samoan belonging to the Malietoa dynasty.
+Her mother’s bloodline was related to the Moli tribe and Emma was recognized by the Malietoa as a princess.
+Later partner with James Farrell and married to Paul Kolbe in Germany, and lived (1850-1913)

 Empress Dagmar/Maria Feodorovna